CallumCamazzola/Excel-Financial-and-Investment-Tracking-Tool/README.md

 3. **Manage Financial Goals**: Define savings goals, allocate funds, and adjust priorities as needed.
 4. **Analyze Performance**: Utilize built-in charts and summaries to gain insights into your financial and investment decisions.

+## Requirements
+- Microsoft Excel (with support for macros and formulas)
+- Basic understanding of task entry and navigation